2020 Team Projects

 Annotated Bibliography and Outline:

-This will be your first team deliverable in which all members of each team must participate, no matter their student standing as graduate or undergraduate.
-The annotated bibliography should contain citations of credible sources that directly inform the research question of the group.
+This will be your first content-driven team deliverable.
+The annotated bibliography should contain citations of credible sources that directly inform the research question of the team.
 Several sentences or a small paragraph of a team member's own writing should then summarize the important points of each of these sources and connect it to their research question.
 For an example, see these annotated bibliography entries from Purdue OWL.

 The outline should then begin to show how these sources will inform your analysis.
 The outline may include sections such as a literature review, methods and materials, results, discussion, and conclusion, but the sections you choose should be tailored to your research topic and methods.
 At this stage your outline should contain well-formulated hypotheses for your research question(s), an indication of the method you will use, the data or information source you will apply the methodology to, and any preliminary results or discussion items.

-Both should be typed in a word document, turned into a PDF and then placed on your project website and submitted through the Dropbox as a backup by 11:59 pm on 03/16.
-The bibliography and outline together make up 5 points or 5% of your final grade.
-The rubric by which these will be graded is here: Mid-Semester Rubric for Outline and Annotated Bibliography.
+Both the annotated bibliography and the outline should be typed in a single word document and submitted through the Dropbox as a backup by the deadline (see above).
+The annotated bibliography and outline together make up 5 points or 5% of your final grade.
+The rubric by which these will be graded is in the table below.